karaszewicz/xgboost-financial-predictions/README.md

 5. Use Matplotlib and it's higher level package seaborn for creating various visualizations.
 6. Use Scikit Learn to create our ML pipeline to prep our data to be fed into XGBoost.
 7. Use XGBoost to create and train our ML model.
-8. Evaulate their predictive performance.
+8. Evaluate their predictive performance.

 ## Included components